-The Patient Ombudsman is responsible for investigating complaints related to Ontario’s hospitals, long-term care homes and community care access corporations (CCACs).
+The Patient Ombudsman is responsible for investigating complaints related to Ontario’s hospitals and long-term care homes.

 The Ontario Ombudsman is responsible for investigating complaints related to public sector bodies.
-The Ontario Ombudsman does not investigate hospitals, long-term care homes and community care access corporations (CCACs).
+The Ontario Ombudsman does not investigate hospitals or long-term care homes.

 Regulated Health Professionals

 All regulated health professionals belong to regulatory bodies called “Colleges”.
 If your complaint is only about a regulated health professional, such as a physician, nurse, physiotherapist, etc., you will need to contact the appropriate College.
 Click on Regulated Health Professionals for information.